 Let's place a second polarizing filter after the first one and rotate it so that it transmits light oscillating horizontally.
 Now we have two polarizing filters one after the other, the first one polarizing vertically and the second one polarizing horizontally.
 Such a pair of filters does not transmit any light.
 A photon that passes through the first filter is set into vertical polarization by that passage.
 No matter whether it was polarized vertically or obliquely, after passing through the filter it is polarized vertically.
 There are neither horizontally nor obliquely polarized photons hitting the second filter so that nothing passes through it.

-Each atomic nucleus can decay.
-The more time we give to an atomic nucleus the higher is the probability that it decays during it.
+An atomic nucleus can decay.
+The more time we give to an atomic nucleus, the higher is the probability that it decays during it.
 Various atomic nuclei are variously prone to decay.
 When we want to express by a number the susceptibility to decay, we use a time measure called half-life.
 E.g. the half-life of carbon 14C is 5730 years.
 Why there is always written about half-life, why there is not plainly stated “whole-life”?
 It is so because for no atomic nucleus we have guaranteed that it surely decays after sufficient time.
 Half-life is the time after which the probability of decay is half.

 When a piece of matter contains one million atoms 14C, it will contain just one half a million atoms 14C after 5730 years because one half a million atoms 14C decays during 5730 years.
 One quarter of million atoms 14C remain after next 5730 years, one eighth of million atoms 14C remain after next 5730 years, one sixteenth of million atoms 14C remain after next 5730 years, etc. Can we predict which individual atoms 14C decay and which don't?
 There is no rule for it, the number of possible combinations is astronomical and all are equally good, there is no natural law favoring one of them.

 A photosensitive material is a material that permanently changes when hit by light.
 A chemical reaction is caused when light falls on a photosensitive material.
 A photographic plate is a plate, which is coated by a film of a photosensitive material.
-A photographic plate is kept in the dark, in some controlled manner light is let to fall on it and then the plate is dipped into chemicals which stop the photosensitivity and visualize places that were changed by hits of light.
+A photographic plate is kept in the dark, in some controlled manner light is let to fall on it, and then the plate is dipped into chemicals which stop the photosensitivity and visualize places that were changed by hits of light.
 Such a dip of a photographic plate into chemicals is called photographic development.

-Let's arrange an experiment so that we place a photographic plate vertically and a thin barrier from an opaque material a small distance before it.
+Let's arrange an experiment so that we place a photographic plate vertically and a thin barrier from an opaque material before it.
 Let there be two narrow vertical slits side by side in the opaque barrier, the distance between the slits is very small.
 A barrier that light passes through just two narrow slits side by side is called double slit.

 What we find on the photographic plate when sending photons stepwise one by one?
 Exactly the same strips as when more photons are flying together.
 One single photon creates a pair of sources of waves that affect each other, and this affection determines the places which the photon can hit.

 We would expect a particle to pass just through one slit.
 The double slit experiment proves that a particle can be in more places simultaneously.
 And it applies for not only photons.
-The slits experiment shows the same also with electrons, atoms and even with molecules composed from more than one hundred atoms.
+The slits experiment shows the same also with electrons, atoms, and even with molecules which are composed from more than one hundred atoms.
 Also a big molecule is a wave that passes through more slits simultaneously.

 |Pen's position in a superposition of three values (in the proportion of 60% : 30% : 10%).|